 4. Prepare DON hosted secrets

 In this workshop, we choose save the Supabase anon API key in the DON.
-Before the secrets upload, we need to encrypt the API key with the DON's mater key. @chainlink/functions-toolkit
+Before the secrets upload, we need to encrypt the API key with the DON's mater key. @chainlink/functions-toolkitis a NPM (NodeJS Package Manager) library that can be used to encrypt and upload secrets to DON.

 The Remix Foundation and Chainlink have partnered to make some Chainlink NPM packages available directly inside remix, so you don't need to write separate scripts and run them in VS Code etc.

 We can encrypt the secrets and then upload to the Chainlink Functions DON using the below script.
-Create a new file in file explorer called script.js
+Copy the js code below and paste to your newly created script.js file.

 IMPORTANT: Ensure that you have to add your Supabase anon key to the script (Get the key from your Supabase Organization > Project > Project Settings > API Keys):

-Also ensure that these two function calls inside main()
+Also ensure that these two function calls inside main() at the bottom of the script are uncommented.

 Then click on the green "Play" button(see the image below) on the upper left of editor and watch the Remix IDE terminal for updates.